-Emerging Women Leaders in Global Health
+Emerging Women Leaders in Global Health [EDGE]

 Many events, conferences, and programs designed to support women leaders in global health are developed by and feature senior leaders.
 But there is clear demand from young women in global health for resources to support their networks and leadership growth.
 We have developed a unique near-peer approach to women’s leadership programming that focuses on building essential leadership skills and strengthening global networks for emerging women leaders in training and the early stages of their career.